capocasa/lov/README.md

 Usage as library
 ----------------

-The heart of lov is the threaded demuxer-decoder that you call with a file name and then receive audio and video packets from an exposed Nim Channel.
+The heart of lov is the threaded demuxer-decoder that you call with a file name and then receive decoded audio and video packets.

 ```

 var l = newLov("myfile.webm")

-var run = true
-while run:
+while true:

   # wait for a packet containing a demuxed packet
-  let packet = l.packet[].recv()
+  let packet = l.getPacket()

   case packet.kind: